 You bet.
 The GDPR makes no distinction between B2C personal data and B2B personal data.
 It’s all personal.
-So that would include work email address, work direct dial number, a person’s name, job title and workplace postal address.
+However, GDPR is linked to another new law called the ePrivacy Regulation (ePR).

 7. OK, so how do I ensure my marketing is legal?

 The GDPR changes marketing consent from a broadly opt-out system to a broadly opt-in rule.
 The chart below explains how each of the main channels is affected.

 At the moment it seems that email and text messaging will require opt-in from prospects (both B2C and B2B).
 Opt-in consent needs to be unambiguous for most data, and explicit for sensitive data*.
 Basically, your prospects need to be clear what they are agreeing to receive from your marketing department.

-Consent cannot be implied by inaction, but must be the result of a positive action by individuals.
-Soft opt-in may apply in some circumstances, but it’s better to be safe than sorry.
+Consent cannot be implied by inaction but must be the result of a positive action by individuals.
+Soft opt-in may apply in some circumstances.
+You can use soft opt-in if all the following apply…